A weekend of talks, debates, comedy, music and merriment in the idyllic surroundings of Fenton House and Gardens

 The Idler Festival 2020 will include performances by author Will Self, Suede frontman Brett Anderson, and actor and screenwriter Simon Farnaby.
 Comedian Sally Phillips will return to keep us in stitches for the third year running.
-Acclaimed author Olivia Laing and journalist Hadley Freeman will also be among the speakers.
-Plus much more to be announced.
+Master forager Roger Phillips, style guru Peter York, acclaimed author Olivia Laing and journalist Hadley Freeman will also be among the speakers.

 Tier Two tickets (saving £15 or 12% on full weekend ticket price) are on sale now.

 Once again we’ll be transforming Fenton House with its orchard and ornamental gardens into our dream school for a bucolic weekend on the edge of central London.
 There will be big name headliners and a wealth of fascinating talks and workshops, plus merry-making in the evenings.

 Other speakers include economist Richard Layard, Professor Guy Standing, Permaculture founder Maddy Harland, journalist Kate Spicer, natural navigator Tristan Gooley, anthropologist David Graeber, tech reformer Wendy Liu, medicinal cannabis expert Dr Julie Moltke, author Catrina Davies, war journalist Sean Langan, and much more to be announced.

 Favourite Idler activities Philosophy, Beekeeping, Ukulele, Harmonica, Tarot Reading and The Art Car Boot Fair will be back.